“The price of insulin increases as waistlines increase.”

 Some patients need to inject insulin often, at least twice a day.

-The majority of people with diabetes, however, have Type 2, which has been linked to weight gain.
+The majority of people with diabetes, however, have Type 2, which has been linked to obesity.
 Excess weight may interfere with the body’s ability to effectively use insulin, leading to high blood sugar levels.

 “As obesity increases, diabetes increases as well,” said Dr. Paresh Dandona, a professor at the University at Buffalo’s medical school who studies diabetes.